hmslima/sambahsacompletegrammar/sambahsa.md

 The conjugation of woid is not compulsory.

-The conjugation of the verbs in the present is made with the following
+The conjugation of verbs in the present is made with the following
-terminations:
+endings:

 **1**^**st**^** **[]{#anchor-225}**person singular:** -m *(when after
 the sound of vowel or {y})*, -o *(in other cases)*.
 If the stem of the verb ends